cp-algorithms/cp-algorithms/src/num_methods/simulated_annealing.md

 - Add a time based exit condition to the while loop to prevent TLE
 - The Probability acceptance function given above, prefers accepting states which are lower in energy because of the $E_{next} - E$ factor in the numerator of the exponent.
 You can simply remove this factor, to make the PAF independent of the difference in energies.
-- The effect of the difference in energies, $E_{next} - E$ on the PAF can be increased/decreased by increasing/decreasing the base of the exponent as shown below:
+- The effect of the difference in energies, $E_{next} - E$, on the PAF can be increased/decreased by increasing/decreasing the base of the exponent as shown below:
 ```cpp
 bool P(double E,double E_next,double T){
     double e = 2; // set e to any real number greater than 1